carbon-language/carbon-lang/clang/docs/CommandGuide/clang.rst

 .. option:: -mmacosx-version-min=<version>

-  When building for Mac OS X, specify the minimum version supported by your application.
+  When building for macOS, specify the minimum version supported by your application.

 .. option:: -miphoneos-version-min